ajaxloadmore/ajax-load-more/README.txt

 -  **Shortcode Builder** - Create a custom Ajax Load More shortcode in seconds by adjusting various WordPress query parameters in the inuitive shortcode builder.
 -  **Query Parameters** - Query WordPress by many different content types.
 Query by Post Type, Category, Tags, Custom Taxonomies, Search Term, Date Query, Authors and more!
+-  **Ajax Filtering** - The Ajax Load More [custom filtering](https://connekthq.com/plugins/ajax-load-more/examples/filtering/) method will allow you to filter and update your Ajax query results.
--  **Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website.
+-  **Templates** - Edit and extend the functionality of Ajax Load More by creating your own Repeater Template to match the look and feel of your website.
 -  **Multiple Instances** - Include multiple instances of Ajax Load More on a single page, post or template.
--  **Ajax Filtering** - The Ajax Load More [custom filtering](https://connekthq.com/plugins/ajax-load-more/examples/filtering/) method will allow you to filter and update your Ajax query results.
 -  **Multisite Compatibility** - Manage Repeater Templates across all sites in your network.
 -  **Setting Panel** - Customize Ajax Load More by configuring the various plugin settings.